nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. User requests to list tasks/events from a selected day/category.
 3. App shows a list of tasks/events from that day/category.
 4. User requests to delete a specific task/event in the list.
-5. App deletes the task/event and shows confirmation to the user.
+5. App deletes the task/event and shows confirmation to the user. <br>
 Use case ends.

 **Extensions**